 It’s proven that kids who eat breakfast in the morning don’t lack important nutrients and maintain a healthy weight.
 That’s why skipping breakfast is not recommended before a long day at school.

 #1 – Healthy kids porridge

-Plus, if you are on the rush, you an easily microwave your kid’s porridge 1 minute and it’s ready to serve!
+Plus, if you are in a rush, you can easily microwave your kid’s porridge 1 minute and it’s ready to serve!

-But how to make porridge recipe for kids?
+But how to make porridge recipes for kids?
 We all want to make a porridge that even picky eaters love.